awsdocs/aws-doc-sdk-examples/gov2/secretsmanager/README.md

 These examples demonstrate how to perform several AWS Secrets Manager operations using version 2 of the AWS SDK for Go.

 AWS Secrets Manager helps you to securely encrypt, store, and retrieve credentials for your databases and other services.
-Instead of hardcoding credentials in your apps, you can make calls to Secrets Manager to retrieve your credentials whenever needed.
-Secrets Manager helps you protect access to your IT resources and data by enabling you to rotate and manage access to your secrets.

 ## Code Examples

 The following samples are included:

 * Create a secret
-* Get the value of a secret secret
+* Get the value of a secret
 * Change the value of the secret
 * List secrets in your account
 * Delete a secret

 ## Running the code